sebglazebrook/jordan-peterson-tangents/README.md

 Next
 ----

-- start using JS and make single page app
 - add some type of post/user verification
 - start videos from right spot
 - allow user to add tags